How do you live when you know you are dying? How do you cherish the moments you have left as they slip through your fingers like water?

 “What will survive of us is love.”

-Please join Robert Macfarlane, Jackie Morris and me at Oxford’s Sheldonian Theatre on Friday 23rd November, 7pm, for an evening of talk, poetry, painting, music and celebration of life, love and the nowness of nature.
-In aid of Sobell House Hospice’s Lost Words fund.
-Tickets, £8, are available here.
+Thank you so much, everyone who joined Robert Macfarlane, Jackie Morris and me at Oxford’s Sheldonian Theatre on Friday 23rd November for an incredible evening of talk, poetry, painting, music and celebration of life, love and the nowness of nature.
+We raised over £5000 towards Sobell House Hospice’s Lost Words fund.